khawarizmus/Real-emoji/README.md

 Demo [here](https://real-imoji.netlify.com)

-This project showcase a real time emotion detection by using Affectiva SDK.
-The SDK is able to detect the following features:
+This project showcase a real time emotion detection, where we try to detect the following features from the face:

-Appearance:
+Appearance

 - gender
 - age
 - ethnicity
 - glasses

-Emotions:
+Emotions

 - anger
 - contempt